Pungyeon/clean-go-article/README.md

 }
 ```

 Notice how we've effectively moved some of the clutter out of the `Do` method signature and into the `concat` method signature.
 Here, the `concat` function returns yet another function.
 Within the returned function, we store the input values originally passed in to our `concat` function.
 The returned function can therefore now take a single input parameter; within our function logic, we will append it to our original input value.
 As a newly introduced concept, this may seem quite strange.
-However, getting used to having this as an option can help loosen up logic coupling and help get rid of bloated functions.
+However, it's good to get used to having this as an option; it can help loosen up logic coupling and get rid of bloated functions.

 In the next section, we'll get into interfaces.
 Before we do so, let's take a short moment to discuss the difference between interfaces and closures.
 First, it's worth noting that interfaces and closures definitely solve some common problems.
 However, the way that interfaces are implemented in Go can sometimes make it tricky to decide whether to use interfaces or closures for a particular problem.
 Usually, whether an interface or a closure is used isn't really of importance; the right choice is whichever one solves the problem at hand.
 Typically, closures will be simpler to implement if the operation is simple by nature.
 However, as soon as the logic contained within a closure becomes complex, one should strongly consider using an interface instead.